-New Year’s Eve and New Year’s Day are important holidays that are celebrated all over the world.
-Many places eat traditional foods on these days, often with symbolic meaning.
-In some US states, cornbread and black-eyed peas are thought to symbolize luck and prosperity.
+Many cultures prepare traditional foods for the new year, often with symbolic meaning.
+In African American culture, cornbread and black-eyed peas are thought to symbolize luck and prosperity.
 In Africa, there are some similarly symbolic foods infused with meaning eaten on these holidays, but traditional dishes without any particular meaning are also eaten.

 In Nigeria, many believe the superstition that you should not eat poultry on New Year’s, to avoid ending up poor, i.e. scratching in the dirt like a chicken.
 Chickens also scratch backwards, and New Year’s is about moving into the future.
 Traditional foods that they do eat in Nigeria on NYE and New Year’s Day include: